Kholboo/JurassicWorld/Assets/Tools/NiceVibrations/readme.txt

 But basically all you need is to import the asset into your project, and you can instantly call the vibration methods from anywhere in your code.
 No need to add anything to your scenes.
-Nice Vibrations comes with universal methods (that will target both iOS and Android in one line), or specific ones to get more tailored results on each platform.
+Nice Vibrations comes with universal methods (that will target both iOS and Android in one line, as well as gamepad rumble on PC/Console), or specific ones to get more tailored results on each platform.

 ## IS THERE DOCUMENTATION SOMEWHERE ?